 This is an open competition with inclusive judging criteria.
 We are not judging entries on drawing or model-making skills - though we encourage to do the best you can, and are very appreciative of skillful executed designs.
 Judging however will be based based on the following more inclusive criteria:

 There have been many variations over the 200 year history of the Twelve Days carol.
 But most include the following remarkable gifts from 'my true love'.
 We invite you to interpret these traditional gifts as you like!
 We should be able to recognise which one was the original inspiration, but we're hoping you'll open our eyes to something new and unexpected, bringing your unique vision of what this gift might look like today.
 It's an old song, so contemporary interpretations that fit the theme but bring it bang up to date will be especially welcome:

 You can find inspiration where you like - no doubt Google will help.
 And your proposal can take many forms, from simple collages to complex animatronic sculptures.
 But bear in mind we have to make them, and some simplification may be involved!
 We include here some images of projects both simple and complex to get you started:

 The Twelve Days Festive Window is brought to you by the Fabrication Lab at the University of Westminster, in partnership with the School of Architecture + Cities and the Baker Street Quarter Partnership.
 Participants include students from the College of Design and Creative Industries, as well as local schools including St Mary’s Bryanston Square.
-We are very grateful for our generous sponsors from Baker Street and the Marylebone area.
+We are very grateful for our generous sponsors from Baker Street and the Portman Estate.